SERVICING, GRADING AND DRAINAGE PLAN - OAKVILLE

 Details on proposed vehicular entrances to the subject property, including elevations at the garage and property line, driveway slope between 1-7%.
 Driveway elevation at property line must match existing elevation.
 Slopes of driveway within private property and Town R.O.W. do not have to be the same.

-For tear down/rebuilds, show proposed service connections, including the mainline invert and obvert, invert of service connection at property line, identification of pipe length from mainline to property line, material, diameter and slope.
+For tear-down/rebuilds, show proposed service connections, including the mainline invert and obvert, invert of service connection at property line, identification of pipe length from mainline to property line, material, diameter, and slope.
 Invert of proposed service connection shall match the obvert of the existing mainline sewer.
-Distance to closest MH must be scalable on the drawing or dimension is provided.
-Provide pipe elevations at crossings between mainline sanitary/storm sewers and proposed sanitary/storm connections).
+Distance to the closest MH must be scalable on the drawing or dimension provided.
+Provide pipe elevations at crossings between mainline sanitary/storm sewers and proposed sanitary/storm connections.

-Demonstrate site’s drainage design is not having an adverse impact to subject site and adjacent properties.
-Identifying any existing swales, ditches, rear yard catch basins, culverts (including size), creeks, watercourses, remnant channels, and drainage easements, overland flow routes, complete with elevations, inverts and flow arrows indicating the surface drainage direction.
+Demonstrate that the site’s drainage design does not have an adverse impact on the subject site and adjacent properties.
+Identifying any existing swales, ditches, rear yard catch basins, culverts (including size), creeks, watercourses, remnant channels, and drainage easements, overland flow routes, complete with elevations, inverts, and flow arrows indicating the surface drainage direction.
 Provide Stormwater Management Report, where applicable, to comply with the Town of Oakville’s Stormwater Master Plan.

-Show location of proposed sump and/or ejector pumps for storm and/or sanitary, respectively.
-Indicate if sump pump is to discharge to storm sewer
+Show the location of proposed sump and/or ejector pumps for storm and/or sanitary, respectively.
+Indicate if the sump pump is to discharge to the storm sewer

-or to splash pad at grade.
-The Town of Oakvilles’s preferred approach is to discharge foundation drains to grade with a splash pad, approximately 1.5m (5ft) from the foundation.
+or to the splash pad at grade.
+The Town of Oakville’s preferred approach is to discharge foundation drains to grade with a splash pad, approximately 1.5m (5ft) from the foundation.

 Erosion and sediment control measures are to be used during construction (OPSS 805).
 Silt fence should be placed at the limit of construction and